widgetbook/widgetbook-hosting/README.md

 ## Inputs

-The build defines the following inputs
+The action defines the following inputs

 ### `path`